focusretreatcenter/website/content/blog/20220616-residency-program.md

 ## How do I apply or make a nomination?

 Email us at **team@focusretreatcenter.com** or <a  href="https://us14.list-manage.com/contact-form?u=a54483dfc73731ced2ff35a04&form_id=33ffae0ec11579cdc44c4f30cb839689">Contact us here</a>.
 Tell us your name, a good email where we can reach you, and what you or your nominee would work on during a Residency.
+Share any websites or links to previous work that might help us get to know you better!